 There are ten additional indicator codes, known as Halt indicators that can be used in the RPG program.
-These indicators -designated as HO through H9 -- halt the processing of the object program when error conditions (as determined by the programmer) have been detected.
+These indicators, designated as HO through H9, halt the processing of the object program when error conditions (as determined by the programmer) have been detected.
 These indicators can also be used in calculation and output specifications sheets to control specifications and stop processing.
-For example, the status of a field can be tested, and depending upon the results of the tests, a halt indicator may be set on which will terminate the object program.
+For example, the status of a field can be tested, and depending upon the results of the tests, a halt indicator may be set on which terminates the object program.

-If one of these indicators has been turned on during the processing of a record, the object program is stopped at the completion of the processing of that record.
+If one of these indicators has been turned on during the processing of a record, the object program terminates at the com- pletion of the processing of that record.
 However, processing will not be interrupted if a halt indicator that has been turned on is turned off (in the program) before the program attempts to read the next input record.

-The H0 indicator is also used by the RPG program.
-A list of the conditions that cause the H0 indicator to be turned on automatically is given in Appendix G. Unless the H0 indicator is turned off by a SETOF operation (See Turning Indicators On or Off) in the calculation specifications, the program will terminate before the next input record is read.
+The HO indicator can also be turned on automatically by the RPG program.
+The conditions that cause HO to be turned on automatically are listed in Appendix H. Unless HO is turned off by a SETOF operation (see Turning Indicators On or Off) in the calculation specifications, the program terminates before the next input record is read.